mdn/content/files/en-us/learn/html/introduction_to_html/test_your_skills_colon__html_text_basics/index.md

 ## HTML text basics 1

-In this task we want you to mark up the provided HTML using semantic heading and paragraph elements.
+In this task, we want you to mark up the provided HTML using semantic heading and paragraph elements.

 Try updating the live code below to recreate the finished example: